Authorship and Ownership Issues: Everything You Need to Know

 If the work at hand qualifies within the Law of Copyright as joint authorship, the co-authors may allocate the duties and rights among themselves.
 But, a formal agreement isn't required between co-authors.
 Therefore, a legal relationship pertaining to co-authorship may occur, even in the absence of an intent to create a co-authorship.

 If a co-authorship agreement is lacking, it will most likely be presumed that some of the principles still apply.
 In which case, the co-authors will have equal ownership of the work.
 This will be granted even if one co-author contributed more to the body of work than the other co-authors.

 If you need help with authorship and ownership issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.